 Each student receives personalized instruction and ample production opportunities.
-Our program capacities are intentionally small to insure individual attention and an ensemble environment.
+Our program capacities are intentionally small to insure individual attention and a collaborative, ensemble-based environment.

-Each of our twelve majors has a four-year progression-based curriculum, with each quarter building on the previous quarter and each year building on the previous year.
-Responsibilities and expectations of our students increase each year both in the classroom and in production.
+Each of our majors has a four-year progression-based curriculum, with each quarter building on the previous quarter and each year building on the previous year.
+Responsibilities and expectations of our students increase each year both in the classroom and in the productions.

 Learning By Doing

 Learning does not stop in the classroom.
-Each year The Theatre School produces more than 30 productions - of varying shapes and sizes - to give our students ample opportunity to synthesize what they are learning in the classroom.
+Each year The Theatre School produces more than 30 public productions of varying shapes and sizes to give our students ample opportunity to synthesize what they are learning in the classroom.
 Outside of the director of each of these productions - who is a member of the faculty, a guest artist, or a graduate directing student - every person involved in the production is a student doing what he or she is here to study.
-Students in some majors are also placed in professional internships as a bridge to their chosen career field.
+Students in many majors are also required to do professional internships as a bridge to their chosen career field.

 Individual.
 Intense.
 Ensemble.
 Real Experiences.